 - Un-numbered Act Papers

-In addition, The National Archives is responsible for ensuring that services for the production of these documents are available to government organisations.
-The services are currently provided through the cross-government Print Vendor Partner Contract, managed by the Crown Commercial Service (previously the Government Procurement Service).
+The National Archives is responsible for ensuring that services for document production are available to government organisations.
+Currently services are provided through a cross-government framework contract, managed by the Crown Commercial Service.

 Numbered Command Papers

-The requirements for Command Papers are set by the Controller of Her Majesty’s Stationery Office, an official operating within The National Archives.
+The requirements for Command Papers are set by The National Archives.

 Typically they include the following: